thin-edge/thin-edge.io/docs/src/tutorials/Installation_and_configuration.md

 Measurements within Cumulocity represent regularly acquired readings and statistics from sensors.

-A simple single-valued measurement like a temperature measurement, can be represented in Thin Edge JSON as follows:
+A simple single-valued measurement like a temperature measurement can be represented in Thin Edge JSON as follows:
 ```
 { "temperature": 25 }
 ```